openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

     * See [here](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa-sts-aws-prereqs.html#rosa-ec2-instances_rosa-sts-aws-prerequisites) for more details.
 * Region: As configured for the AWS CLI
 * Networking IP ranges:
     * Machine CIDR: 10.0.0.0/16
     * Service CIDR: 172.30.0.0/16
     * Pod CIDR: 10.128.0.0/14
 * The most recent version of OpenShift available to `rosa`
 * A single availability zone
 * Public cluster (Public API)

-> **NOTE:** The state will stay in “waiting” <u>until the next two steps below are completed</u>.

-### Create operator roles
-These roles need to be created <u>once per cluster</u>.
-To create the roles run the following:

-    rosa create operator-roles --mode auto --cluster <cluster-name> --yes

-### Create the OIDC provider
-Run the following to create the OIDC provider:

-    rosa create oidc-provider --mode auto --cluster <cluster-name> --yes

 ### Check installation status
-1. You can run the following command to check the detailed status of the cluster
+1. You can run the following command to check the detailed status of the cluster:

         rosa describe cluster --cluster <cluster-name>

-    or you can also run the following for an abridged view of the status
+    or you can run the following for an abridged view of the status:

         rosa list clusters

     You should notice the state change from “waiting” to “installing” to "ready".
 This will take about 40 minutes to run.

-1. Once the state has changed to “ready” your cluster is now installed.
+1. Once the state changes to “ready” your cluster is now installed.

 ## Manual Mode